HIGH SCHOOL PHYSICS IN ARIZONA:

 STEM fields are growing twice as fast as other fields.
 High school physics is needed for almost all STEM professions.
 A student who takes interactive engagement (hands-on, minds-on) high school physics, such as Modeling Instruction, is three times more likely to earn a STEM degree than a student whose last high school science course was chemistry.
 (For evidence, see http://modeling.asu.edu/modeling/STEMpathways-PhysicsAZ.htm ).

 Physics is essential for college and career readiness for all.
 It contributes to scientific & math literacy.
-Thus regular/core physics is needed – not just honors, AP, and dual enrollment.[xiii]
+Thus most students need regular/core physics – not honors, AP, and dual enrollment.[xiv]

-In short, the future prosperity of Arizona depends on a strong K-12 education that includes robust physics courses.
+In short, the future prosperity of Arizona depends on a strong K-12 education that includes robust core/regular physics courses in all schools.
 Arizona is failing badly!

 Our policy work to double physics enrollment by increasing the number of physics teachers:

-Mike Vargas, a physics teacher in Phoenix, was runner-up for Arizona Teacher of the Year in 2015-16.
-He initiated a statewide policy endeavor in summer 2016.
+Mike Vargas, a physics teacher in Phoenix[xvi], initiated a statewide policy endeavor in summer 2016.
 He and I, joined by a small dedicated band of physics teachers who want to make a difference, convinced the Arizona legislature to pass SB1038 in 2017.
-It appropriates $300,000 for 150 scholarships of $2000 each, for K-12 teachers for professional development to ADD a certification or credential in STEM or CTE.[xvi]
-Details: http://azk12.org/homeroom/2017/08/24/teacher-leadership-in-action-mike-vargas
+It appropriates $300,000 for 150 scholarships of $2000 each, for K-12 teachers for professional development to ADD a certification or credential in STEM or CTE.[xvii]
+(Details: http://azk12.org/homeroom/2017/08/24/teacher-leadership-in-action-mike-vargas ) It is a path to advancement for experienced teachers.

 Much more work is needed.
 High school principals and guidance counselors must be convinced to prioritize physics.
-And we must take this pilot program to the next level, as a permanent broad-spectrum solution to getting high-quality teachers to our students.
+And we must take this pilot program to the next level, as a permanent broad-spectrum solution to getting high-quality physics and chemistry teachers to our students.

 A. Surveying guidance counselors and students: why low physics enrollment.

 Overwhelmingly, teachers wrote that ASU Modeling Workshops are the BEST preparation to pass the Arizona physics certification test!
-We have helped many teachers prepare to qualify to teach dual enrollment, too: most earned the MNS summers-only degree in physics at ASU.
+We have re-trained dozens of teachers.
+We help many teachers prepare to qualify to teach dual enrollment, too: most earn the MNS summers-only degree in physics at ASU.
 (For evidences, see http://modeling.asu.edu/MNS/MNS.html .)

 References and resources: